pyeventsourcing/eventsourcing/docs/topics/process.rst

 ------

-A system of process applications can be defined using one or many "pipeline expressions", involving process application classes associated with the bitwise OR operator ("`|`").
+A system of process applications can be defined using one or many "pipeline expressions", involving process application classes associated with Python's bitwise OR operator ``|``.

 For example, the pipeline expression ``A | A`` would have process application class ``A`` following itself.
 The expression ``A | B | C`` would have ``A`` followed by ``B`` and ``B`` followed by ``C``.
 This can perhaps be recognised as the "pipes and filters" pattern, where the process applications function effectively as the filters.

+(The library's process application class uses a metaclass to support this, and although I generally averse to "extending the language" like this, in this case it seems to add a certain distinctiveness to the expression of a system.
+The more straightforward alternative of a tuple expressing the same sequence is also supported, for example ``A, B, C``).

 In the system defined below, the ``Orders`` process follow the ``Commands`` process, and the ``Commands`` process follow the ``Orders`` process, so that each will receive